MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-and-group-conversations.md

 > You must @Mention the bot directly by name.
 While entering @Team or @Channel will generally mention everyone in that scope, it will not result in a message from Teams to your bot.

 > [!TIP]
-> Use the RemoveMentionText to remove the bot name (mention text) from the message if needed.
+> Use the RemoveMentionText method to remove the bot name (mention text) from the message if needed.

 ### Retrieving mentions